-Jules Interiors skipped traditional closet doors in this glamorous space and opted for a partial wall complete with a large-scale chevron-patterned window.
-If this feels too big of a project, a unique screen or room divider will definitely do the trick.
+Jules Interiors skipped traditional closet doors in this glamorous space and opted for a partial wall, complete with a large-scale, chevron-patterned window.
+If this feels like too big of a project, a unique screen or room divider will definitely do the trick.

 Choose Your Lighting Carefully

 There are so many cool fixtures out there, so if you're in the market for a statement-making chandelier or pendant, don't settle for one you don't love.
 In this sprawling space by Jules Interiors, a super-delicate, out-of-this-world chandelier completely sets the tone.
 Whether you go vintage, antique, or contemporary, you can't go wrong by picking an extraordinary light for your bedroom.